Luo-Liang/PaxosMadeSimpleMadeSimple/README.md

 - **action** is either **lock** or **unlock**
 - **object** is the name of the lock to be operated on

-Lock will only return when it is successfully acquired, while unlock returns immediately after consensus.
+Lock() will only return when it is successfully acquired, while Unlock() returns immediately after consensus.

 ##### 6.1 Trace Analysis